2157. Sum

 Algorithm analysis

-Start the depth-first search from some vertex of the tree.
-Consider an edge (u, v) of a tree with weight w.
-Let the number of vertices in the subtree with the root v be equal to c.
-Then the tree contains c vertices on one side of the edge, and nc vertices on the other.
-The edge (u, v) appears in c * (nc) different paths.
-Therefore, the contribution of this edge to the sum of the lengths of all paths is c * (nc) * w.
-It remains to iterate through all the edges with a depth first search and sum their contributions to the total length.
+Perform a depth-first search starting from an arbitrary vertex of the tree.
+Consider an edge (u, v) with weight w.
+Let the number of vertices in the subtree rooted at v be c.
+Then, there are c vertices on one side of the edge and nc vertices on the other side.
+The edge (u, v) is included in c * (nc) distinct paths between pairs of vertices.
+Therefore, its contribution to the total length of all paths is c * (nc) * w.
+We just need to iterate over all edges using depth-first search and sum up their contributions to the overall path length.

 Example

-The graphs given in the samples have the following form:
+The graphs given in the examples have the following structure:

-Consider the contributions of the edges to the total sum of lengths of all paths in the first example.
+Consider the contribution of the edges to the total length of all paths in the first example.

-The edge (1, 2) of weight 1 belongs to two paths:
+The edge (1, 2) with weight 1 belongs to two paths:

 · 1 – 2;